Chamidu0423/Capcut-CacheFlow/README.md

 ## 🌟 Overview

-**CachesRefiner (CapCut Safe Pro)** is a lightweight, modern desktop tool designed to help you manage and protect your original CapCut files safely without modifying or replacing the CapCut app.
-Unlike modded or cracked CapCut versions, **CachesRefiner** lets you continue using the **official CapCut** app securely, ensuring your privacy and protecting your system from potential viruses or malware.
+**CapCut CacheFlow** is a lightweight, modern desktop tool designed to help you manage and protect your original CapCut files safely without modifying or replacing the CapCut app.
+Unlike modded or cracked CapCut versions, **CapCut CacheFlow** lets you continue using the **official CapCut** app securely, ensuring your privacy and protecting your system from potential viruses or malware.

 > ⚠️ **Note:** This is *not* a cache cleaning app or a modded version of CapCut.
 It is built to work alongside the original CapCut app for safer project handling.